Models of Jacobians of curves: Introduction

 As an application, we consider the case $S=\overline{\ca{M}}_{g,n}$ the moduli stack of stable curves, and we take $X/S$ the universal curve.
 One shows that the strict tropical Jacobian is torsion-free in this case; an immediate consequence of \ref{thm:intro_bijection} is: \begin{corollary}[\ref{lemma:model_universal_jacobian}] The universal Jacobian $\Pic^0_{X/\ca M_{g,n}}$ admits a unique smooth, separated group model over $\overline{\ca M}_{g,n}$, namely the generalized Jacobian $\Pic^0_{ X/\overline{\ca M}_{g,n}}$ parametrizing line bundles of multidegree $(0,0,\ldots,0)$. \end{corollary}

-In particular this shows the non-existence of a smooth separated group scheme (or space) $\ca G$ over $\overline{\ca M}_{g,n}$ whose every fibre $\ca G_s$ is isomorphic to the special fibre of the N\'eron model of the Jacobian of a regular 1-parameter smoothing of $\ca X_s$.
-This shows that questions of Caporaso \cite{Caporaso2008Neron-models-an} and Chiodo \cite{Chiodo2015Neron-models-of} have negative answers for smooth separated group models (cf. \cite{Holmes2014A-Neron-model-o}).
+In particular this shows the non-existence of a smooth separated group scheme (or space) $\ca G$ over $\overline{\ca M}_{g,n}$ whose every fiber $\ca G_s$ is isomorphic to the special fiber of the N\'eron model of the Jacobian of a regular 1-parameter smoothing of $X_s$\footnote{This means a flat morphism of schemes $Y \to T$ where $T$ is a trait and $Y/T$ has smooth generic fiber; together with an isomorphism between $X_s/s$ and the special fiber of $Y/T$.}, as such a space would be a model of $\Pic^0_{X/\ca M_{g,n}}$.
+A question about the existence of such ``universal N\'eron models of the Jacobian" over a compactification of $\ca M_g$ was asked by Chiodo in the introduction of \cite{Chiodo2015Neron-models-of}.
+Caporaso investigates in \cite{Caporaso2008Neron-models-an} the analogous problem where, instead of Jacobians, one tries to fit into a universal family the special fibers of the N\'eron models of the $\Pic^d_{Y^s/T^s}$, where $Y^s/T^s$ is a regular $1$-parameter smoothing of $X_s$.